JessyDL/paradigm/docs/ecs.md

 state.declare(threading::seq, move_system);
 ```
 Lastly a multi-context, true multi threaded version.
-It will
+It will contain equal amounts of data in the positions pack as the last example, but now multiple threads *might* be running this code at the same time.
 ```cpp
 auto move_system =
 [](psl::ecs::info& info, pack<partial, position> positions)